postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/validating-elements-against-schema.md

 ## Next steps

-In addition to keeping your API elements in sync with a schema, you can [analyze and utilize reporting](/docs/administration/reports/reports-overview/) to promote understanding of how your APIs are performing.
+In addition to keeping your API elements in sync with a schema, you can [use reports](/docs/reports/reports-overview/) to promote understanding of how your APIs are performing.